5

 Visualization Meditation

-The visualization meditation method was first popularized following the 1984 Olympics when Russian Olympians began to use the technique to improve sports performance.
-Many athletes, including Michael Phelps, still use this technique as part of their winning strategy.
-In an interview with Forbs, Phelps explained that he mentally rehearses competing and winning for two hours daily.
+Many athletes, including the most decorated Olympian of all time, Michael Phelps, still use this technique as part of their winning strategy.
+In an interview with Forbes, Phelps explained that he mentally rehearses competing and winning for two hours daily.

 How Visualization Meditation Practice Works

-What is the Difference between Visualization and Visualization Meditation?
+The Difference between Visualization and Visualization Meditation

-The Benefits Of Visualization Meditation
+The Benefits of Visualization

 Visualization meditation is profoundly beneficial for improving physical and mental health.
 Some of the many health benefits of visualization that can enhance one’s well-being include: